NecroSama8/EconMF/README.md

 - Versatility for Mineflow developers.

 # Setup
-1. Install the latest version of Mineflow.
+1. Install the latest version of Mineflow on your PMMP server.
 2. Import the json file into the directory: plugin data/Mineflow/imports.
 3. Import the recipes using the Mineflow interface.
 4. Use the "/econfig" command to create the EconMF configuration file.